 I have 2 pairs, one thin pair for warmer summer weather and a heavier pair that you see below, for winter outings or really brutal summer hiking.

-Here's a good lightweight pair, with some nice features like taped seams at a great price point.
+Here's the lightweight pair, with some nice features like taped seams at a great price point.

 Once you decide which price range you want to be in, factor in the clothing you'll already be wearing when you pull on your rain gear.

 So don't buy your usual size unless you plan to pull this gear on over nothing but your skin!

-For warm weather rainy spells, you could go minimalist by pulling on a piece of lightweight, waterproof fabric that shields you from moisture.
+For warm weather rainy spells, you could go minimalist by pulling on a piece of lightweight, waterproof fabric that shields you from moisture to below your knees.

 Kind of like wearing your own personal tarp ;)Rain Wrap by Enlightened Equipment

 Tip: If you wear plus size hiking clothes, this could be the answer to not being able to find decent rain pants to pull on over your hiking pants.

 I use a wash-in product called Nikwax on my pants and jackets once they’ve been through the washing machine a few times.